eProsima/vulcanexus/docs/rst/tutorials/micro/build_system_components/build_system_components.rst

 `Azure RTOS <https://azure.microsoft.com/en-us/services/rtos/>`_ is the **embedded IoT development environment of Microsoft**.
 It provides a huge amount of solutions and ready-to-use libraries with focus in cloud applications and connectivity.

-By means of this module, micro-ROS is integrated in ThreadX (the Azure RTOS scheduler) and NetX (the Azure RTOS network stack) to enable a complete compliance with ROS 2 embedded applications.
+By means of this module, micro-ROS is integrated in ThreadX (the Azure RTOS scheduler), using NetX (the Azure RTOS network stack) to provide a UDP/IP transport.

 .. note::